fortio/fortio/README.md

   -httpccch
     	Check for Connection: Close Header
   -json string
-    	Json output to provided file or '-' for stdout (empty = no json output) -keepalive
+    	Json output to provided file or '-' for stdout (empty = no json output, unless -a is used) -keepalive
-    	Keep connection alive (only for fast http 1.1) (default true) -logcaller
+    	Keep connection alive (only for fast http 1.1) (default true) -labels string
+    	Additional config data/labels to add to the resulting JSON, defaults to target URL and hostname -logcaller
     	Logs filename and line number of callers to log (default true) -loglevel value